Pro Cyclist Power Output: Train Like a Tour de France Rider & Raise FTP

 See Also: Cycling Power Zones Explained

-Low Cadence Torque Training: While there seems to be some controversy as to the “scientific benefit” of low cadence training, what’s clear is that the best riders in the world use it routinely throughout the year.
+Low Cadence Torque Training: While there seems to be some controversy as to the “scientific benefit” of low cadence training, what’s clear is that pro cyclists use it routinely throughout the year in their pro cyclist training plan.
 There are lots of theories as to the benefits of riding at low cadence, but they are extremely effective for training muscular endurance and muscle fiber type conversion.
 McNulty regularly did low cadence training 1-2 times per week during his base season:

 Key Stats From McNulty’s Low Cadence Session on 12/11/21